-The process of shale oil extraction involves vertical and horizontal drilling, followed by the fracturing of shale to extract the oil.
+Shale oil extraction involves vertical and horizontal drilling, followed by the fracturing of shale to extract the oil.
 On the other hand, crude oil companies employ a comparatively straightforward process that involves digging a pit directly into the Earth and utilizing specialized equipment to extract the crude oil.

 See Related: Important Pros and Cons of Offshore Drilling

 Here are some interesting and informative facts about shale oil: